 Most everyone loves dogs.
 But if you've suffered personal injuries relating to a dog bite, you may be entitled to compensation from the owner of the dog.
 Moreover, it doesn't even matter if the owner had any reason to believe the dog was dangerous.
 So if you've suffered a dog bite, you may be able to file a personal injury claim for compensation relating to medical bills, lost wages, emotional distress, pain and suffering, and punitive damages.
 Talk with a dog bite lawyer at our personal injury law firm to see if you can take legal action.

 Pennsylvania Laws are Strict Relating to Dog Bites

 In Pennsylvania, dog owners must maintain reasonable control of their dogs at all times.
 As a result, owners must confine dogs and restrain them with a collar or chain to prevent them from straying.
 Owing to the state's Confinement of Dogs Statute, you may be able to recover damages if you can prove a violation of the statute and you sustained a personal injury.

 Pennsylvania also maintains a common-law liability for damages if a dangerous dog attacks you.
 It simply falls on the dog owner to comply with Commonwealth dog laws.
-In addition, even if the dog has never bitten anyone and your injuries are severe, you can file a claim for medical expenses plus losses and legal damages.
-Without serious injuries, you may still file a claim for medical expenses.
+In addition, even if the dog has never bitten anyone and your injuries are severe, you can file a personal injury claim for medical expenses plus losses and legal damages.
+Even without serious injuries, you may still file a claim for medical expenses.

 What is a Dangerous Dog?

 Based on the Dangerous Dog Statute, the definition of a dangerous dog includes these elements:

 - Any dog that inflicts severe injury without provocation either to a person or another domestic animal

 - Any dog that has a history of attacking people or domestic animals without provocation

 - Any dog that tends to attack without provocation

 What if I own a Dangerous Dog?

 The responsibility falls on you as a dog owner.
 You may be required to take these steps.
 A dog bite lawyer at a personal injury law firm can clarify your responsibilities.